Las Casas Filipinas de Acuzar Day Tour – Thoughts and Tips

 During the tour, visitors are allowed to enter some casas which normally are not open to the public.
 These include Casa Binan and Casa Baliuag.
 The guides will share valuable insights about the origin, forgotten history and often shocking controversies surrounding each casa.
 The tours are conducted in both Tagalog and English.

 Casa Binan – A replica of the historical home of Dr. Jose Rizal’s family is one of the major attractions at Las Casas Filipinas de Acuzar.
 Efforts to relocate the original casa in Binan, Laguna were made, however local protesters intervened.
 As a result the project was cancelled.
 Unfortunately, in 2009 Casa Binan was destroyed by Typhoon Ondoy.
 Now, only its replica which is composed of 1% of the original house survives.

 There are three restaurants inside the resort, however they are quite pricey.
 Unfortunately, there are no cheaper alternatives since the site is located on a peninsula at the far end of a small village.
-An average single serve, rice meal would cost around 350.00 pesos.
-Ala carte dishes that serve 2 to 3 people range from 350.00 to 700.00 pesos.
+An average single serve, rice meal would cost around 350.00 PHP.
+An ala carte dish good for two would range from 350.00 PHP to 700.00 PHP.

-Occasionally, the site management may offer Metrodeal day tour promos.
+Occasionally, the site management offers Metrodeal day tour promos.
 So you may want to check on metrodeal.com once in awhile for updates.

-A free shuttle picks-up and drops-off passengers around the site which is very convenient since an hour or two of walking around under the sun can be very tiring.
-The jeepney makes its rounds continuously, intervals can be anywhere from 5 to 10 minutes.
+A free shuttle picks-up and drops-off passengers around the site which is very convenient since an hour or two of walking under the sun can be very tiring.
+The jeepney makes its rounds continuously and intervals can be anywhere from 5 to 10 minutes.

 If you enjoyed reading this article please like or share it with the buttons below.
 Thanks!!